 Preparing Form 941-X

 These instructions are simplified.
-To make sure you follow all procedures properly and receive the full credit due, you need to consult with an ERC specialist.
-They will answer all questions and prepare your documents.
+For full guidance and proper procedures, consult with an ERC specialist who can answer all questions and prepare necessary documents.

 The Employee Retention Credit (ERC)

 With the Employee Retention Credit, employers receive encouragement for maintaining workers on their payroll by receiving a wage credit.
 For retaining their employees, businesses suffering the impact of COVID-19 receive a refundable credit of 50% or 70% for up to $10,000 in wages paid per quarter.

 The credit is applied against “applicable employment taxes.”
 Employers knowing how to file for employee retention credit prior to the program ending were using Form 7200.
 This form allows the business to claim advance payment of the credits in advance of the quarter.

 Credit on Form 7200 includes paid sick leave, family leave, health plan expenses, and the employer’s portion of Medicare taxes.
 The employer must keep the records and documents supporting each employee’s leave to substantiate the claim.

 The employer also needs to save Form 941 Employer’s Quarterly Federal Tax Return.
 The deadline for filing Form 7200 was January 31, 2022.